juspay/nixos-unified-template/README.md

     nix flake init -t github:juspay/nix-dev-home
     nix run .#sd "runner" "$USER" flake.nix
     ```
-    - Optionally, you may edit `./home/default.nix` to your liking.
+    - Optionally, you may edit `./nix/modules/home/*.nix` to your liking.
-        - In particular, for Git to be able to commit, you must set your name and email here: https://github.com/juspay/nix-dev-home/blob/191cbd4299bf5a5be8814b3629bfdec111189b75/home/default.nix#L115-L116
+        - In particular, for Git to be able to commit, you must set your name and email in `git.nix`.
 1. Run `nix --accept-flake-config run`[^home-modify] to activate your configuration.
     - Does this fail to run?
 See the [Troubleshooting](#troubleshooting) section below.
 1. Restart your terminal.

 After steps 1-4, you should expect to see the [starship](https://starship.rs/) prompt.

-Anytime you modify your home configuration in `./home/*.nix`, re-run `nix run` to activate the new configuration.
+Anytime you modify your home configuration in `./nix/modules/home/*.nix`, re-run `nix run` to activate the new configuration.

 ### Demo